OSGeo/gdal/swig/python/README.rst

 https://conda-forge.org/

-Once you have Anaconda ot Miniconda installed, you should be able to install GDAL with:
+Once you have Anaconda or Miniconda installed, you should be able to install GDAL with:

 ``conda install -c conda-forge gdal``